 - UDM partners with more than 200 corporate employers to provide co-op and internship placements for approximately 400 students each year.

 - Since 1911, UDM has administered a nationally recognized cooperative education program.

 Cooperative education assignments are normally four months in length and start at the beginning of January, May, and September.
 Though most assignments are "ALTERNATING"—meaning participating students alternate full-time terms of class work with terms of full-time co-op assignments, students in some majors may combine their studies with part-time career related work on a "PARALLEL" co-op arrangement.
-The preceding links describe co-op opportunities and student responsibilities in detail.
+Learn more about co-op opportunities and student responsibilities.

 Students in the Bachelor of Architecture, 5 yr.
 Business/MBA Program or designated Bachelor of Engineering programs must participate in the cooperative education program as part of their graduation requirements and maintain an overall G.P.A. of at least 2.0 to be eligible.

 All other undergraduate, transfer and graduate students at UDM are encouraged to participate in the co-op program as well, and must maintain an overall G.P.A. of 2.5 or above.